story and photos by jim doerr

 That's the story of the trip... but I'll leave you with my comparative impression of these two 928s - separated by 11 years of time and development.

 Most lasting impression is how surprisingly similar they are to drive.
 Both do their primary duty of touring very well!

 Behind the wheel, you may forget which one you’re driving.
 Early cloth seats versus later leather with lumbar is a wash in long-distance comfort.

 Biggest different is with wheels, suspension.
 The '78 with 16" rubber and '87 with 18" leaves the obvious difference in sidewall feel - the '78 cushy and forgiving, the '87 taught and less forgiving.
 Suspensions a similar story - the '78 with softer stock spring and Boge/Sachs, and the '87 with medium/soft Konis and sport springs.
 The '87 is flat while the '78 likes to wallow a bit.
 This, in my opinion, comes down to personal preference.
 I like both, but my driving style has softened as I get older.

 Their biggest differences are also what keep them so similar.
 The '78 has less power but is lighter, the '87 the inverse.
 Same with the gearing, '78 close ratio shorter legs, '87 longer legs.
 So they both have dynamics that make them work well at usable speeds.

 I like them both because they are 928s.
 My heart is with the early 928s and the purity that comes with the original design.
-However, I wouldn't kick the S4 out of bed...and my wife likes it too.
+However, I would kick the S4 out of bed...and my wife likes it too.